MyFitnessPal vs NutraSafe — cost, free plan, and how each compares

 Community / forums Email support Forums and friend connections

-Annual plan None — monthly only Annual option available on Premium
+Annual plan £34.99/year Annual option available on Premium

 Pricing breakdown